 We envision a society, where every child irrespective of his/her background enjoys all rights and a safe childhood.

-Jaan Foundation promotes a safe and full childhood for child domestic workers and other vulnerable children through shelter and care, education, skills development, advocacy on child rights, promotion of the right to participation and action against trafficking.
+Jaan Foundation promotes a safe and full childhood for child domestic workers and other vulnerable children through shelter and care, education, skills development, advocacy for child rights, promotion of the right to participation and action against trafficking.

-- Realizing complete ban on child labor
+- Realizing complete ban on child labour

-- Realizing child’s right to mainstream education
+- Realizing every child’s right to mainstream education

 - Realizing every child’s right to a safe childhood